rehierl/html-outliner-spec/issue-associations-notes.md

 elements and heading elements excluded).

-NOTE - I consider this to also apply to heading elements that create new implied sections - Either all in, or all out.
+NOTE - I consider this to also apply to heading elements that create new implied sections - Either all in, or all out. - Sectioning elements are outer and heading elements are inner nodes.

 NOTE - A section may end up with no heading associated with it.
-This will be the case if a sectioning element contains not even a single heading element - it might still have heading elements inside inner sectioning elements.
+This will be the case if a sectioning element contains not even a single heading element - although it might still contain heading elements inside inner sectioning elements.

 **TODO** -
 Why not treat heading elements as another category of sectioning elements? -